Tuition and Fees

 ProgramAmountProcess

-i-LEAD, Health Care Informatics, and Veteran & Military Health CareNon-resident students in the specialty (certificate, MS) will have a buy-down applied that reduces the cost to the in-state tuition rate.Automatic process that will occur the week prior to the start of the term.
+i-LEAD, Health Care Informatics, and Veteran & Military Health CareNon-resident students in the specialty (certificate, MS, and post-graduate certificate) will have a buy-down applied that reduces the cost to the in-state tuition rate.Automatic process that occurs after the add/drop period; may take up to two weeks to process.

 DNP/MPHInitially, all enrolled students are charged the School of Public Health rate.
 After the add/drop period, the College of Nursing will apply a buy-down that reduces the charges for the nursing courses to the CU Nursing rate.
 This is reflected as a credit on your semester bill.
 Late fees are not applied.Automatic process that occurs after the add/drop period; may take up to two weeks to process.